-Figure 3 plots the 60 days rolling rank correlation for the series innovations and a bootstrap confidence interval for that correlation.
+Figure 3 plots the 60 days rolling rank correlation for the innovations of stock and CDS returns and a bootstrap confidence interval for that correlation.
 The rank correlation between the standardized residuals ranges between 0.5 and 0.85 in the time frame covered by the analysis.
 Notice that the correlation is higher during the peak of the 2008 financial crisis and in the period marked by the sovereign debt crisis in Europe.
+The variability of the rank correlation through time suggests the presence of time-varying dependence.
+In effect, testing the presence of timevarying dependence could be informative, for example, before specifying a functional form or choosing between a dynamic and a static copula specification.
+We implement two different types of tests to evaluate structural breaks and timevarying dependence.